Essential Oils Make and Take Guide with DIY Recipe Ideas

 Wrapping Up Make and Take Classes

 One last note – make sure you’re enjoying what and how you’re teaching during your make and take classes.
-Your passion for the subject, the oils, and the products will shine through to your students/customers and make your class much more enjoyable and increase the likelihood that people will be excited about your next class.
-Remember, the more classes you teach, the easier it will become!
+Your passion for the subject, the oils, and the products will shine through to your students/customers and make your class much more enjoyable, and increase the likelihood that people will be excited about your next class.
+Remember, the more lessons you teach, the easier it will become!

 Share on Pinterest